KastnerRG/Read_the_docs/docs/devcloud.rst

 * **JupyterLab** provides visual interfaces to navigate through your files and edit your code.

 * **SSH** gives a simple command-line interface to the resources.
 You also can use SSHFS and SCP to access and transfer your files to/from the cloud.
+We strongly recommend Linux for this lab.

 .. image :: https://bitbucket.org/repo/gjdo4X/images/887619150-getstarted.png